mihaiconstantin/obsidian-templater-scripts/README.md

         text: ["Without a doubt, yes!", "I mean... it was okay, but..."]
     },

-    // Whether the movie is re-watchable.
+    // A general impression about the movie.
     impression: {
         prompt: true,
         display: "What is my impression about this movie?",